 One of the first things the Pythons decided was to get rid of the obligatory, though often disappointing punch line of most comedy sketches.
 The "Restaurant Sketch" (or "Dirty Fork Sketch") pokes fun at this.

 This series was one of the first to deviate from the norms of television credits.
-Among the odd credits gags that were used were: an episode where the credits scrolled sideways; credits that used gag names for the cast & crew; ending credits rolled at the beginning of the episode (or the opening titles delayed until nearly the end); and credits that roll a few minutes early, followed by spoof versions of BBC broadcast announcements (even incorporating the BBC "rolling Earth" logo in use at the time).
+Among the odd credits gags were: an episode where the credits scrolled sideways, credits that used gag names for the cast & crew; ending credits rolled at the beginning of the episode (or the opening titles delayed until nearly the end), and credits that roll a few minutes early, followed by spoof versions of BBC broadcast announcements (even incorporating the BBC "rolling Earth" logo in use at the time).

 The theme music is the opening portion of John Philip Sousa's "Liberty Bell March".
 Reportedly, one of the chief reasons was that it was in the public domain, meaning no royalties would have to be paid.